deanpmiller/ANF-Cache-Vols/README.md

 The script was developed and tested using **Visual Studio Code with an integrated terminal session**.

 ## Azure PS CLI Prerequisites

-Before deploying an ANF cache volume and following the cli:
+Before deploying an ANF cache volume using the CLI:

 1. Login to Azure
 2. Select the correct subscription
-3. Set required variables
+3. Set the required variables

-4. The **Manual-PS-ANFCache-Deployment.ps1**, contains the commands to the steps above if required.
+The script **Manual-PS-ANFCache-Deployment.ps1** contains the commands for the steps above, along with all required CLI commands.
+It is recommended to download and open the script in Visual Studio Code.
+``

 Ensure the subscription ID is set **before creating the hashtable**, as it is required for building the resource IDs.